IkigaiLabsETH/Artbot/QUICKSTART.md

-# Magritte Art Generator: Quickstart Guide
+# Margritte Art Generator: Quickstart Guide

-This guide will help you quickly get started with the Magritte Art Generator, a specialized multi-agent AI system designed to create artwork inspired by the surrealist painter René Magritte.
+This guide will help you quickly get started with the Margritte Art Generator, a specialized multi-agent AI system designed to create artwork inspired by the surrealist painter Studio Margritte.

 ## Prerequisites